Jail and Prison Libraries

 In partnership with the DOC, Brooklyn Public Library helped to establish reading rooms in 21 housing areas for 16 and 17 year-olds incarcerated at the RNDC facility on Rikers Island.
 Each week BPL staff add new books to the reading rooms and take requests from the young men in the facility.
 Adolescents in this facility also participate in an American Library Association and National Endowment for the Humanities sponsored Great Stories Club book discussion series.

-Children who wish to read books with their incarcerated parents through a live video feed can do so for free at the Brooklyn Public Library.
+Children who wish to read books with their incarcerated parents through a live video feed can do so for free at 12 Brooklyn Public Library branches.
 These visits are designed to foster stronger bonds between parent and child through the act of reading together in a welcoming community setting.
 These video visits aim to supplement, not replace, in person visits.
 Parents of teens detained in DOC facilities are also invited to visit with their children through this service.

 Daddy & Me, Mommy & Me